 Next, you should decide the structure of your community.
 Are you going to rely on volunteer moderators for posts, do most of it yourself, or hire people to moderate posts and answer any questions?

 The answer to this may depend on the size and engagement of your community.
 If you’re starting with a small community, you may be able to do most of it yourself, as it grows you may need to ask for volunteers or hire community managers to help.

 You also need to decide how you want your community to look and feel.
-A good community website platform will help you to customise your community website and get things perfect.
+A good web community platform will help you to customise your web community and get things perfect.